bitrise-steplib/steps-install-missing-android-tools/README.md

 * [Install React Native](https://www.bitrise.io/integrations/steps/install-react-native)
 </details>

-## 🧩To Get started
+## 🧩 Get started

 Add this step directly to your workflow in the [Bitrise Workflow Editor](https://devcenter.bitrise.io/steps-and-workflows/steps-and-workflows-index/).

-You could also run this step directly with [Bitrise CLI](https://github.com/bitrise-io/bitrise).
+You can also run this step directly with [Bitrise CLI](https://github.com/bitrise-io/bitrise).

 ## ⚙️ Configuration